solana-labs/solana/docs/src/developing/clients/javascript-api.md

 The Solana-Web3.js library aims to provide complete coverage of Solana.
 The library was built on top of the [Solana JSON RPC API](https://docs.solana.com/developing/clients/jsonrpc-api).

+You can find the full documentation for the `@solana/web3.js` library [here](https://solana-labs.github.io/solana-web3.js/).

 ## Common Terminology

 | Term | Definition |